vandanafs/WesCh5/README.md

 BE SURE to commit at the end of every subsection, and push just about as often.
 Remember, commits and pushes are _FREE_ so use them liberally!

-So to be clear, move through Chpater 5, typing in the inputs, running the code, getting the output.
+So to be clear, move through Chapter 5, typing in the inputs, running the code, getting the output.
 Add *Markdown Cells* when you want to comment a section or subsection.

 Submit the lab when you're done.

-## Coding The Hard Way.
+## Coding The Hard Way

 Zed A. Shaw is a popular author of several books where he describes learning a programming language The Hard Way.